Plant

 Why Not Actual Seeds?

 Unfortunately, using actual potato seeds isn’t very practical.
-Harvesting can be tricky and some plants won’t even set fruit that can be harvested – two factors which make these seed a less than ideal way to cultivate potato plants.
+Harvesting can be tricky and some plants won’t even set fruit that can be harvested.
+Two factors which make these seed a less than ideal way to cultivate potato plants.

 Potato plants started from these rare seed potatoes can take considerably longer to develop into mature potato plants than common seed potatoes do, making germination much harder outside during wintertime.
 If you have an indoor space available to you for seed starting purposes, success should come sooner rather than later!